Delahoyde & Hughes

 Another youth, Hyacinthus, oils up with Apollo for a discus-throwing competition.
-He catches one on the rebound in the face and dies, becoming the hyacinth (240).
+He catches one on the rebound in the face and dies, becoming the hyacinth.

-An angry Venus invents whores (241).
-Pygmalion turns away from such vile humanity, sculpts an ivory woman, and falls in love with it (242-243).
+An angry Venus invents whores.
+Pygmalion turns away from such vile humanity, sculpts an ivory woman, and falls in love with it.
 Venus grants it life.
 This story serves as the prototype for My Fair Lady, Mannequin, and other Svengali tales.

 Cinyras and Myrrha:

 Ovid warns the squeamish away from this story, especially encouraging fathers and daughters to skip over it, thereby drawing more lurid attention to it.
-Cinyras and Myrrha are father and daughter, and Myrrha harbors incestuous impulses towards daddy, which she rationalizes with references to various animals (244).
-She even curses "geography" for the cultural taboo (245).
+Cinyras and Myrrha are father and daughter, and Myrrha harbors incestuous impulses towards daddy, which she rationalizes with references to various animal practices (235).
+She even curses geography for the cultural taboo.
 Daddy's pleased when she claims to want a husband exactly like him.
-Her nurse finally realizes why Myrrha is mooning all the time and, when mom is busy with the festival of Ceres, helps Myrrha to daddy's bed.
+After Myrrha prepares to hang herself, her nurse finally realizes why she is mooning all the time and, when mom is busy with the festival of Ceres, helps Myrrha to daddy's bed.
 She revisits night after night until Cinyras calls for some light and turns homicidal.
 She flees, pregnant, and turns into a myrrh tree.
 Her son is Adonis.

 We hear that Venus hunts a bit.
 She is accidentally grazed by one of Cupid's arrows and falls in love with Adonis.
 To keep him from endangering himself hunting, she tells him the following story.

 Atalanta is not interested in getting married, especially to any man who cannot outrun her.
 Losers receive death.
 Hippomenes scoffs at first but sees her and is struck by her beauty.
-During the race he throws golden apples farther and farther off course, which Atalanta fetches; thus he is able to win the race.
+During the race he throws golden apples farther and farther off course, which Atalanta fetches; thus he is able to win the race, and her.